 Gaggles of little green ghosts, spooks and a host of paranormal occurrences are on the rampage in New York.
 Can anyone save the world from these supernatural creatures’ Only three unemployed and enterprising university parapsychologists when they go into the GHOSTBUSTERS business.

 “I ain’t ‘fraid of no ghost!”
 Ghostbusters, the film, quotes and songs were just part of life as a kid in the 80’s.
 I can’t believe that the first Ghostbusters was released when I was just four years old.
 It enjoyed another surge of popularity in 1989 when Ghostbusters 2 was released, which I remember watching at our local cinema.
-Definitely, worth giving both a watch for old times sake and, of course, the latest movie was released in 2016.
-Look out for Ghostbusters: Afterlife in 2021 as it will star the original cast!
+Definitely, worth giving both a watch for old time’s sake and, of course, the latest movie was released in 2016.
+Look out for 2021’s Ghostbusters: Afterlife as stars the original cast and is a love letter to the fans.
 “Who you gonna call?”
 “Ghostbusters!”

 Find: Ghostbusters on Amazon Prime (Buy: £3.99), DVD: £3.92, Triple set of Ghostbuster movies: £7.95

 5. The Dog Who Saved Halloween (PG, 2011)

 A talking dog (Joey Lawrence) encounters a haunted house, a creepy neighbour (Lance Henriksen) and a scary canine (Mayim Bialik).